startinglinevc/Overview/Our Rockcess.md

 We'll go through our process and get back to you.

-Oh will you?
-It's like a bunch of investors conspired late at night to come up with a universal phrase that meant literally nothing.
+It's like a bunch of investors conspired late at night to come up with a universal phrase that was a catch all to mean literally nothing.

 We would know too.
 We heard it as entrepreneurs.
 We heard it raising this fund; plenty of "process" that was code for: we're just gonna dissapear now pls, thx!